-In this section, we will validate our delivery rate, traceable rate, path anonymity, and node anonymity analyses by comparing the numerical and simulation results.
+In this section, we will validate our delivery rate, traceable rate, and path anonymity analyses by comparing the numerical and simulation results.

-The anonymous routing models that we build are based on the abstract protocols presented in Section 3.
+The anonymous routing models that we build are based on the abstract protocols presented in Section III.
 On the other hand, in the simulation, we have implemented ARDEN [25], which can be seen as a version of the proposed abstract protocol with single-copy forwarding in Algorithm 1.
-For the multi-copy version, we augment ARDEN with the source spray-and-wait with L-copy forwarding, which can be considered as an extension of Algorithm 2.
+For the multicopy version, we augment ARDEN with the source spray-andwait with L-copy forwarding, which can be considered as an extension of Algorithm 2.

 With the implemented protocols, our simulations incorporate the consideration of the implementation issues.
 For example, the last hop forms an onion group to improve the destination anonymity.
 In addition, some onion groups may have the different group sizes g when the number of nodes n is not divisible by g.
 Therefore, these factors make the assumptions used by analytical models and simulations different.

-6.1 Simulation Configurations
+A. Simulation Configurations